Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Conclusion

 \section{Conclusion}

 We specified state space models for the time series of $\delta^{18}$O and $\delta^{13}$C provided in \cite{westerhold2020}.
 The models addressed the central challenges of the time series: non-stationarity with trends in varying directions, irregular spacing of the time stamps of the observations, multiple observations at certain time stamps, different studies of origin of the data, different climate states covered by the data, and covariation in the two series.
 The models were specified and estimated by maximum likelihood in the time domain, allowing for a direct interpretation as Butterworth filters in the frequency domain.
 We showed that accounting for the different studies of origin of the data by way of differentiating measurement equation variances substantially improves the model fit.
 Another improvement is achieved by differentiating the variances in the state equation by climate states, as they were identified in \cite{westerhold2020}.
 Bivariate specifications are fruitful in that they use the covariation in the $\delta^{18}$O and $\delta^{13}$C series to inform the estimation of the models.
 We showed that integration orders of the unobserved component, which at the same time are the orders of the corresponding Butterworth filters, up to six are meaningful for the two time series.
 They yield visually distinct estimated latent components with different degrees of smoothing.
-Therefore, the order is a design choice made by the researcher reflecting their preference for a degree of smoothing.
+Therefore, the order is a design choice made by the researcher, reflecting their preference for a degree of smoothing.
 Given this choice, and the data, the maximum likelihood estimation yields optimal estimates of the measurement and state equation variances.
 These correspond to optimal signal-to-noise ratios (and thus cutoff frequencies) for the corresponding Butterworth filters.
 In summary, well developed statistical theory, both in the time and in the frequency domains, can be employed to specify time series models for $\delta^{18}$O and $\delta^{13}$C that can resolve many of the rich features of these fascinating data.
+As an important byproduct, state space models offer a way of dealing with the unequal spacing of paleoclimate observations in time by producing equidistant filtered values.
 In future research, we will address uncertainty in the time stamps of the observations and relate the $\delta^{18}$O and $\delta^{13}$C measurements to paleo-estimates of atmospheric CO$_2$ concentrations.